-The Maota Lake : At the bottom of the Palace lies the beautiful Maota Lake which is nowadays brimmed up because of the heavenly rainfall this season.
-This is a manmade lake which has been made to beautify the elegance of the palace and also for the security of the palace.
+The Maota Lake: At the bottom of the Palace lies the beautiful Maota Lake, which is nowadays brimmed up because of the heavenly rainfall this season.
+A humanmade lake made to beautify the elegance of the palace and also for security.

-Kesar Kyari : In between the lake is a beautiful garden, which has been name d as Kesar Kyari, people say that this garden was used to irrigate Kesar, which used to give a picturesque beauty to the palace.
+Kesar Kyari: In between the lake is a beautiful garden, named as Kesar Kyari, people say that this garden used to irrigate Kesar, which used to give a picturesque beauty to the palace.

-Jaigarh : Above Amber is the Jaigarh fort which was built ot increase the safety of the town, it was also known as the Watch Tower of Amber, it was built to keep an eye on the surroundings of the kingdom.
-Around 11kms far Amber fort was connected to Jaigarh with a tunnel, which is now days has been opened up for the visitors.
-The world’s largest cannon (Jaiyband) is kept at the Jaigarh fort.
+Jaigarh: Above Amber is the Jaigarh Fort, built to increase the safety of the town, was also known as the Watch Tower of Amber, was made to keep an eye on the surroundings of the kingdom.
+Around 11kms far, Amber fort connected to Jaigarh with a tunnel, which is now days has been opened up for the visitors.
+The world’s most extensive massive canon (Jaiyband) kept at the Jaigarh fort.

-Sagar Lake : This lake is another attraction for the film directors and producers; the lake lies in between the valley and is an entrancing view of the town.
+Sagar Lake: This lake is another attraction for the film directors and producers; the lake lies in between the valley and is an entrancing view of the town.
 It lies just behind the Amber fort, between the lake and fort lies a small hill.
-The coast of the lake has been developed to make it as a visiting spot for the tourists, from here only once can reach to the Watch tower and one can enjoy the spectacular view of the Amber Palace.
-Sagar Lake was the only water resource for the Amber Kingdom
+The coast of the lake developed to make it a visiting spot for the tourists.
+From here, only once can reach the Watchtower, and one can enjoy the spectacular view of the Amber Palace.
+Sagar Lake was the only water resource for the Amber Kingdom.

-Jama Masjid : Jama Masjid, one of the oldest mosques; lies on the Delhi road near the Amber town.
-It is a beautiful building, which is the centre of the Muslims people religious practices.
+Jam.a Masjid: Jama Masjid, one of the oldest mosques, lies on the Delhi road near the Amber town.
+It is a beautiful building, which is the center of Muslim people's religious practices.
 It i9s included as one of the most beautiful and oldest mosques of Jaipur.

-Cenotaphs of the Kings : There are many cenotaphs of the kings on the Delhi road highway, in the small premises of the graveyard; there are umbrella shaped cenotaphs which are known for its shape and beauty.
-The place has been shown in many of the movies and after the relocation of the Amber town, this place has been named as Gatore, situat5ed in Brahmaputri.
+Cenotaphs of the Kings: The cenotaphs of the kings on the Delhi road highway, in the small premises of the graveyard.
+These are umbrella-shaped cenotaphs that are known for their shape and beauty.
+The place shown in many of the movies, and after the relocation of the Amber town, this place has been named Gator, situated in Brahmapuri.

-Jagat Shiromandi Temple : The temple is the ultimate and enticing exempla of Rajputana style, the Lord Vishnu temple is totally South Indian architecture building.
+Jagat Shiromani Temple: The temple is the ultimate and enticing exempla of Rajputana style, the Lord Vishnu temple is a South Indian architecture building.
 This temple was built in the memory of Prince Raj Kumar Jagat Singh by her mother.
-The temple was a grand temple in those times, and a sum of 11lakhs was spent in the construction of the temple.
+The temple was grand in those times, and a sum of 11 lakhs spent in the construction of the temple.

-Elephant Village : In those times there was drought conditions in Amber; hence the elephants were dying, so for the elephants artificial lakes and shades were developed by the government.
+Elephant Village: In those times, there were drought conditions in Amber; hence the elephants were dying, so for the elephants, artificial lakes and shades were developed by the government.
 The place is beautifully constructed and is a picturesque place where travelers come for photography.

-The town of Amber is itself a place to visit, the temples the lakes, the lace foretells the history and the legacy of those old times where the town was under the rule of the Rajput rulers, one when visiting the place should see for these places, and one can definitely feel the royalty and legacy in the air of the fort!
+The town of Amber is itself a place to visit, the temples the lakes, the lace foretells the history and the legacy of those old times.
+The city was under the rule of the Rajput rulers, one when visiting the place should see for these places, and one can feel the royalty and legacy in the air of the fort!